You've built a Node.js app and now it's ready to face the world. That means you'll have to deploy it to a production environment.

 How do you properly start a Node.js application in production?
 What are the best practices, and how is it different from development?

-Don't let doubt stop you.
+Don't let these questions stop you.

-In a production environment, however, an application should keep running beyond the lifecycle of our terminal or SSH connection.
+In a production environment, an application should keep running beyond the lifecycle of our terminal or SSH connection.

 When you work on an application locally, you start it as a foreground process.
 In the foreground, your keyboard input is directed to the process.
 That's why when you hit CTRL+C, it sends a

 SIGINT signal and stops the application.
 What we want instead is to start the application in the background.

 To start an application in the background, you simply append

 node index.js & will start your Node.js server in the background which will stay up even after you close the terminal or SSH connection to your production server.